-EPPICard

-Source: 4 5 C F R 9 8 .
-2 0 ; 4 5 9 8 .
-2 1 ; Miss.
+EPPIC Card

+Source: 45 CFR 98.20; 45 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
-Code Ann. §
+Code Ann. § 43-1-4

-Revised: October 2021
+Revised: August 2025

-Rule 5.10 Proof of Special Needs/Disability (child and/or parent, if applicable)
+Rule 5.9 Proof of Special Needs/Disability (Child and/or Parent, if applicable)

+Parents with Special Needs/Disability may submit any of the following documentation to show proof of their disability:

 Supplemental Security Income (SSI) award letter, or

 Social Security Administration (SSA) award letter.
+If the parent receives Survivor/Death Benefits from the Social Security Administration, it will not be considered special needs, and the parent will not be eligible.

+Veterans Disability award letter

-Award letters must be dated, with a date no more than twelve (12) months prior to application submission date.
+The award letter must be dated no more than twelve (12) months prior to application submission date.

-If a parent meets the special needs requirement, the work requirement is waived forthat parent only.
+If a parent meets the special needs requirement, the work requirement is waived for that parent only.

-Source: 4 5 C F R 9 8 .
-2 0 ; 4 5 C F R 9 8 .
-2 1 ; 4 5 C F R 9 8 .
-3 3 ; Miss.
+Children under the age of eighteen (18), may be considered “disabled” if a medically determinable physical or mental impairment, (including an emotional or learning problem) is present.
+Documentation that may be submitted for a child with a disability includes:

+Supplemental Security Income (SSI) award letter, or

+Social Security Administration (SSA) award letter.
+The award letters must be dated, with date no more than twelve (12) months prior to application submission date.

+Individualized Education Program (IEP)

+Individualized Family Service Plan (IFSP)

+Source: 45 CFR 98.20; 45 CFRR 98.21; 45 CFR98.33; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Rule 5.11 Teen Parent Eligibility Requirements
+Rule 5.10 Teen Parent Eligibility Requirements

-Any teen parent enrolled full-time in high school or attending a full-time educational program must make the application for child care services in his/her own name as a family unit separate from his/her parent.
+Any teen parent enrolled full-time in high school or attending a full-time educational program must apply for child care services in his/her own name as a family unit that is separate from his/her parent.

-If the teen parent is living with his/her parent(s), the parent(s) of the teen must meet the work requirement or be enrolled full-time in an educational/training program; however, income of the parent(s) of the teen parent should not be counted.
+If the teen parent is living with his/her parent(s), the parent(s) of the teen must meet the work requirement or be enrolled full-time in an educational/training program; however, income of the parent(s) of the teen parent must be submitted on the application but will not be counted toward income eligibility.

 If the parent of the teen meets the special needs requirement (described above), the work requirement is waived.